waneon/spelunk.nvim/README.md

 	- Description: get the value that would be set in the status line for the Lualine integration
 	- Returns:
 		- `string`

+### API Questions?
+Some examples are available in th [`faqs`](faqs/) directory.
+If there's something you'd like to know how to do, please open an issue and we can see about implementing it!